Legal Name of District and Date Established

 The Intown CRA Dependent Special District ranges throughout Downtown St. Petersburg from the Renaissance Vinoy Hotel in the northeast, Tropicana Field in the southwest, and borders Albert Whitted Airport on the southeast.
 It also includes the University Park neighborhood, the City’s waterfront park system and the commercial core of downtown along Central Avenue.
 The City declared Intown a community redevelopment area in 1981 and prepared the Intown Redevelopment Plan (IRP) in 1982.
 The IRP also incorporated the Gas Plant Redevelopment Area and Plan – a plan initially approved in 1978 on the current Tropicana Field site – in 1983.
 The City established a tax increment financing district and redevelopment trust fund for Intown in 1982.

 The Intown CRA Dependent Special District provides a sustainable and durable source of financing for public improvement projects designed to catalyze private development in Downtown St. Petersburg.
-Some of the projects funded in the Special District TIF revenues since its inception through include the development of two public parking garages, renovations to the Mahaffey Theater, partial funding to construct Tropicana Field in the late 1980s and later renovations to accommodate Major League Baseball, and acquisition of property throughout downtown to consolidate development sites.
+Some of the projects funded in the Special District TIF revenues since its inception include the construction of the new Municipal Pier and enhancements to the Pier Approach and Pier District, the development of two public parking garages, renovations to the Mahaffey Theater, partial funding to construct Tropicana Field in the late 1980s and later renovations to accommodate Major League Baseball, and acquisition of property throughout downtown to consolidate development sites.

 Florida’s Community Redevelopment Act of 1969 (Chapter 163, Part III), Section 163.330 et seq.